hh2110/hh2110.github.io/_posts/2019-01-29-ML-Pipeline-BigMartSales.md

     max         28.000000
     Name: Outlet_Age, dtype: float64

-As mentioned previously, the fat content labels have some overalp so it would be better to combine some values
+As mentioned previously, the fat content labels have some overlap so it would be better to combine some values

 ```python
 allData['Item_Fat_Content'].value_counts()
 ```

     Low Fat    8485
     Regular    4824